-choose sustainable suppliers for your brand
+choose sustainable print & packaging suppliers for your brand

 So let’s start with the simpler items such as business cards, delivery cards and flyers.
-I get my business cards printed onto brown kraft paper by Hatch Print and I’ve had branded postcards made out of recycled coffee cups printed by Hatch too.
+I get my business cards printed onto brown kraft paper in the UK by Hatch Print and I’ve had branded postcards made out of recycled coffee cups printed by Hatch too.
 Look out for the use of consumer waste as then you know that your items will be made from things that would have otherwise ended up in landfill.

 Choosing a sustainable and eco-friendly printer